 BLOG

-In the majestic realm of printed business materials, your business card is your most valuable marketing tool and, considering its size and cost, is likely to be the hardest working member of your team.
-So, without further ado, here are the five key components of fool-proof business card design...
+In the realm of printed business materials, your business card is your most valuable marketing tool.
+And considering its size and cost, it's likely to be the hardest working member of your team.

 1. Stand by your brand

-When brainstorming the design concept of your business card, you're usually faced with the decision to go bold or keep it simple.
 Both these routes, when executed effectively, can give great results.
 But if you're not sure which approach to take, stand by your brand's identity and the nature of the service you offer.
-Certain industries go hand in hand with more creative or gimmicky concepts, while others will benefit from a smart, sleek and understated design.
-Be sure the design rings true to your business.

 2. Bells and whistles

-If you're designing your own cards, it's worth keeping the old adage 'less is more' in mind.
-Use one or two fonts, favouring legibility and timelessness over those that are experimental or eye-catching.
-If you go to networking events regularly, consider people may want to write notes about how they met you on them, so think about going for uncoated.
-If you travel around a lot and business cards are likely to sit in your wallet, then laminated will ensure it stays in top condition longer.
+If you travel around a lot and business cards are likely to sit in your wallet, laminated paper will make sure it stays in top condition longer.
 It's important to stand out, but the greatest contenders will do this in an understated way.

 3. Size matters

-4. Content - the 85 x 55mm challenge
+4. Content: The 85 x 55mm challenge

-By nature, business cards don't give you an awful lot of room to represent your business.
-Obviously, contact details are key: include your name, company name, title, phone number and email address at a minimum.
-One thing we stress to all customers though is don't make people guess what you do, use at minimum a strap line about what you offer.
-Use the rest of the card according to your business.
-If your business is particularly creative, visual or design-led, it may be worth including an image or your logo; if you work in digital, your web address or links to social media accounts may be more relevant.
-There are two sides to every card though - make use of them both!
+If your business is particularly creative, visual or design-led, it may be worth including an image or your logo.
+If you work in digital, your web address or links to social media accounts may be more relevant.
+There are two sides to every card though, so use them both!

 5. Time to invest